Working with a large or small publisher is exactly the same, except…

 I’ve been designing games for quite a while (over 8 years now).
 At first, it was just a fun hobby, but after dabbling in this for a couple of years, I started to get more serious about it.

 I focused my attention on learning the game design process and getting as much experience with this as I could.
 It was only about one year ago that I started pitching games to publishers.
 My thought was that I wanted to have some decent games to show before I took this next step.

 Since that first pitch, I’ve gotten better.
 Both at presenting my games and at designing them.

 Making a good-looking, engaging prototype, and being able to pitch this with a lot of enthusiasm to a publisher can go a long way!

-I’m excited to be working with both of these publishers, and there will be a lot of similarities working with them, yet I foresee some distinct differences as well.
-While it’s important to recognize that every publisher is different and will have their own unique strengths, challenges, and ways of working with designers, here are some of the advantages and nuances I anticipate with each.
+It’s been a great experience working with each of these publishers, and there were a lot of similarities working with them, yet there were also some distinct differences as well.
+While it’s important to recognize that every publisher is different and will have their own unique strengths, challenges, and ways of working with designers, here are some of the advantages and nuances I have experienced.

 One of the great things about working with a large publisher is they are firmly established.
 They have money, relationships, and will be able to do a large print run of your game right from the start.
 They have the benefits of economies of scale, a marketing department, and a network for their distribution.

 This last point can be huge.
 A publisher that is set up for distribution in a number of regions will make larger print runs and be able to get your game out to a much wider audience.
 This will allow even more people to enjoy your game.